 Rochester & Genesee Valley Railroad Museum

-Affiliated with the New York Museum of Transportation, this museum has been in operation since 1971, located at the Erie's restored depot in Industry.
+Affiliated with the New York Museum of Transportation, this museum has been in operation since 1971, located at the Erie's restored depot at Industry.
 Along with several pieces of rolling stock and numerous locomotives within its collection they are home to many artifacts and displays.

 Roscoe O&W Railway Museum

 This facility is a division of the Ontario & Western Railway Historical Society.
 It is located in Roscoe and has artifacts relating to the New York, Ontario & Western.
-The museum is open during the warmer months of each year.
+The museum is open during the warmer months each year.